TRIAL PADDOCKS

 -

 Selected Trial Paddocks will need a map showing total hectares (Ha) and arable Ha that can be sprayed, fertilized or cropped / sown to pasture.
-We can assist with the mapping if you don't have those skills.
+We can assist with paddock mapping if you don't have those skills.

 Case Study Farm

-Case Study: 'Kransley Creek'
+Case Study: 'Kransley Park

-About 'KRANSLEY CREEK':
+About 'KRANSLEY PARK':

-'Kransley Creek' is a typical grazing focused farming operation located on the Central Tablelands of NSW.
+'Kransley Park' is a typical grazing focused farming operation located on the Central Tablelands of NSW.
 The present owners have been there of 8 years but admit that they are still fine tuning the farming system.

 The map above shows the farm layout and identifies the paddocks selected to be evaluated in the Trial Paddocks program this coming year.